Hanzalashaik/books-Store/README.md

 ### About the Project
 An Express Application for Book Store, So Basically we are going to create a Backend for our Book Store, We will be storing our Book details into the Database, retrieving one or all the Books from the Book Store, modifying a book in the Book Store, Deleting one or all the Books in the Book Store.
 We are going to perform all the CRUD Operations.

+### Express Book Store Backend with Authentication and Authorization

+This project is an Express.js application designed to serve as the backend for a book store.
+The application supports CRUD operations for managing book details stored in a database.
+Users can retrieve information about individual books or get a list of all books, modify book details, and delete specific books or clear the entire book store.
+In addition to these operations, the project includes robust authentication and authorization mechanisms to ensure secure access to the book store functionalities.
+The authentication system verifies user identities, while authorization controls access to specific CRUD operations based on user roles or permissions.
+This comprehensive backend solution provides a foundation for building a secure and feature-rich book store application.

 <b><i>Note</i></b>: It is a Complete Backend Application using Node.js, Express Server and MongoDB Database.

 <i>Tags - </i>